THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Yesterday we went to our PCP to discuss medical concerns for cruising.
 At our Offshore Emergency Medicine course, it was recommended that we talk to our physicians and get a personalized approach to our medical care on board, other than what is recommended for cruisers in general.
 We have had the amazing luck to find a doctor (actually 2 doctors) here that are sailors and have chartering and cruising experience.
 We are also lucky to be young enough that there aren’t many concerns in terms of chronic health.

 In preventative measures, we discussed vaccines for cruisers.
 I hadn’t put much thought into it other than what our course taught us.
-Our doctor was able to give us two vaccines in office and then referred us to the UTMB Travel Clinic to round out the rest of the vaccines.
-An excellent resources for information is the CDC website.
+Our doctor was able to give us two vaccines in the office.
+The rest of the vaccines will be administered at the UTMB Travel Clinic in Galveston.
+An excellent resource for information is the CDC website.

-Tdap (tetanus-diphtheria-pertussis) – This is a standard vaccine in the states, and a critical one for cruisers, particularly because of the tetanus shot.
-Although we probably have had this in the past, our doctor gave us the vaccine yesterday, and it requires a Td booster every 10 years.
+- Tdap (tetanus-diphtheria-pertussis) – This is a standard vaccine in the states, and a critical one for cruisers, particularly because of the tetanus shot.
+Although we probably have had this in the past, our doctor gave us the vaccine yesterday.
+It requires a Td booster every 10 years.

-Yellow Fever – We are planning on traveling to several countries that have areas with a risk of Yellow Fever, including Trinidad & Tobago, Venezula, Colombia, Panama and Ecuador.
-Note that these countries are on the path of anyone who is traveling the south side of the Caribbean Sea from say Granada to the Pacific crossing.
-Most countries where there is no risk require proof of vaccine if you are coming from a country with a risk, so if you want to be let into those countries be sure to have your vaccine records with you while clearing into the country.
+- Yellow Fever – There is a possibility that we will travel to several countries that have areas with a risk of Yellow Fever, including Trinidad & Tobago, Venezuela, Colombia, Panama, and Ecuador.
+Note that these countries are on the path of anyone who is traveling the south side of the Caribbean Sea.
+Most countries where there is no risk still require proof of vaccine.
+This is even more critical if you are coming from a country with a yellow fever risk.
+If you want to be let into those countries, be sure to have your vaccine records with you while clearing into the country.

-Rabies – We discussed rabies a lot in our class, and the recommendation was to get the rabies vaccine because the disease is so extreme.
+- Rabies – We discussed rabies a lot in our class, and the recommendation was to get the rabies vaccine because the disease is so extreme.
 One of the benefits of traveling via boat is access to remote towns (with stray dogs) and hiking in beautiful scenic locations (with bats and other wild animals).
-When you get a bite it is recommended to get the vaccine and immune globulin immediately, but adequate vaccinations are not available throughout the world.
+When a wild animal bites you, it is recommended to get the vaccine and immune globulin immediately.
+However, adequate vaccinations are not available throughout the world.
 Immune globulin is a fast acting shot to prevent infection.
 The pre-exposure vaccine is a series of 3 shots over 28 days.
 Once an unvaccinated human shows signs of rabies, there is a 99% chance of fatality.
-If you have received the vaccine and get bite that may expose you to rabies, the CDC recommends an immediate dose of the rabies vaccine and then 3 days later another dose.
+If you have received the vaccine and get bit, that may expose you to rabies.
+The CDC recommends an immediate dose of the rabies vaccine and then 3 days later another dose.